-A 2.000 cumulative GPA in all courses eligible for the certificate is required.
+- Minimum 2.000 GPA on all courses eligible for the certificate

-Pass/fail courses may not apply to the certificate.
+Pass/fail courses do not apply to the certificate.

 Advising and Careers

-For advising questions related to the certificate in German, contact the German program undergraduate advisor:
+For advising questions related to the certificate in German, contact the GNS+ Undergraduate Advisor:

 Jeanne M. Schueller, German Language Program Coordinator and Placement Advisor